sherifhussien/chat-system/README.md

 ## Setup

-change to the chat_system directory where we have our docker-compose.yml file
+change to the chat-system directory where we have our docker-compose.yml file
 ```
 $ cd <path_to_docker-compose.yml>
 ```